COLOURPOINTED AND MASKED CATS

 Some authors have written that the masked silver dates back to 1900, but may have been referring to shaded silvers, a variety not recognised in Britain at the time and considered to be a badly bred chinchilla or poor quality smoke.
 Chinchilla and shaded silver are genetically tabby cats, smokes are genetical solid colour cats; this difference was not understtod in the early 1900s.
 According to Milo Denlinger in 1947, "Masked silvers are a new variety and very few are bred."
 Denlinger went on to describe the variety: "The ideal masked silver is a very beautiful animal; in colouring or, I should say, marking, they should resemble the Siamese Cat; that is to say, they should have a black mask, or face, black feet, and legs.
 The body should be as pale a silver as posible."
 The eyes were to be deep golden or copper.
 Several authors have observed that the description of the masked silver resembles that of the Siamese.

 In addition to the recognised breeds, the colourpoint pattern is recognised as a permissible colour/pattern in many other breeds.
 In most cases the cat is simply described as a "colourpoint 'breed-name' ".
-The colourpoint Japanese Bobtail has only recently found its way into the West although it has existed for decades in Japan and a similar breed known as Thai Bobtail is known in Russia.
-Thai Bobtails also occur naturally among feral cats in Malaysia and Thailand.
+The colourpoint Japanese Bobtail has only recently found its way into the West although it has existed for decades in Japan and a similar breed known as the Mekong Bobtail (formerly the Thai Bobtail) is known in Russia.
+Mekong Bobtails also occur naturally among feral cats in Malaysia and Thailand.

 In others the prefix "Si" is used e.g. the Si-Rex is a colourpointed Rex and is further identified as Cornish Si-Rex or Devon Si-Rex.
 It exists unofficially or experimentally in a few breeds e.g. Si-Manx (Manxamese).
 In the American "Cats Magazine" of June 1965 there was a photo of two Blue-Point rex-coated kittens born to a blue self (Cornish) Rex in August 1964.
 Their pedigree showed that four generations back, there had been a Blue Point Siamese outcross in the breeding program.
 In addition, one ancestor was an Oregon Rex mutation owned by Mrs Mildred Stringham of Warrenton, Oregon.
 A Si-Rex was being developed in England at the same time, by Mrs Ashford (Annelida prefix).